-Mugabe resisting change in Zimbabwe as neighbors urge peaceful transition
+Zimbabwe military 'engaging' with Mugabe over leadership impasse

 (CNN)Two days after a remarkable military takeover of Zimbabwe's government, its long-serving leader appears to be resisting efforts to force him to stand aside.

-As talks progress slowly towards a transitional government, President Robert Mugabe, who has ruled the country since its independence in 1980, is still -- nominally, at least -- head of state.
+A statement from the Zimbabwe Defense Forces (ZDF) released early Friday said that the military leaders were "currently engaging" with President Robert Mugabe and would advise the nation of the outcome as soon as possible.

-He appeared in photographs Thursday, a day after the military took control of key government institutions, in talks with army leader Commander General Constantino Chiwenga.
+The statement, which was read on state television, said the ZDF had made "significant progress" on its operation to apprehend "criminals" around Mugabe, the justification it used for its overnight military takeover Wednesday.

-It was the first time the 93-year-old leader had been seen since he was placed under house arrest Wednesday morning.
+Mugabe, who has ruled the country since its independence in 1980, is still -- nominally, at least -- head of state.
+He appeared in photos published in local media Thursday, speaking with army leader Commander General Constantino Chiwenga.

+It was the first time the 93-year-old leader had been seen since the military took control of key institutions, placing the aging leader under house arrest.
 Mugabe's wife, Grace Mugabe, however, has not been seen since the apparent coup.

 Political maneuvering by the couple to position Grace as Mugabe's heir apparent is at the heart of the political tumult in the southern African country.
 Last week Mugabe dismissed Vice President Emmerson Mnangagwa, a former ally, prompting Mnangagwa's military allies to act.